mapbender/mapbender-documentation/en/installation/installation_windows.rst

     </Files>

 Configuration PostgreSQL
 ------------------------

-To configure the database, use the following default configuration (which is part of app/config/parameters.yml).
+The configuration of the Mapbender database is done in the file app/config/parameters.yml.

 For more information on the database configuration, see :ref:`yaml`.

 .. code-block:: yaml